 A Power of Attorney is a legal document.
-It allows you to choose other people to make decisions on your behalf.
+It allows a person to choose other people to make decisions on their behalf.

 Many people choose to make both Powers of Attorney at the same time.
 But you can just make one if you prefer.